 ACSPRI Fellowship Program

-PhD candidates at ACSPRI Member Institutions are invited to apply for the 2026-27 ACSPRI Fellowship Program, (applications will open in April 2025).
+PhD candidates at ACSPRI Member Institutions are invited to apply for the 2026-27 ACSPRI Fellowship Program.
+This year the application process has been streamlined into 2 stages to make it less onerous for most applicants.

 Valued at $25,000, the fellowship will help PhD students to achieve their career goals, by providing direct financial support and professional development opportunities.